 My biggest fear

-By: Wynona Barbera, high school alumna Middle School, High School Study Abroad, Marine Biology, Wildlife Biology
+By: Wynona Barbera, high school alumna High School Adventures, Middle School, Marine Biology, Wildlife Biology

 In my 10th grade Biology class we were asked to make a list of our biggest fears, and why we thought we were so scared of them.
 My top three were anacondas, sharks, and darkness.
 In my evaluation, I concluded that I was afraid of these three things because of a sense of vulnerability, not knowing what to do if I was attacked.
 That was the reason I tried to avoid facing those fears as much as possible.

 However I discovered something else in 10th grade, something that meant a lot more to me than any of those fears.
 I discovered my passion for marine life.
 That year I took a 3-week college level marine biology course in Belize, studying dolphins.
 It was a big step for me, because we went scuba diving every other day, and the thought of what lurked in the open ocean frightened me.
 It turned out to be almost the greatest experience of my life.
 It opened my eyes to the beauty of the ocean and all that inhabit it.
 It introduced me to all the concerns and threats that marine life face every day.
 It inspired me to help out as much as I can.
 It did not however, involve any encounters with sharks.
 An amazing man named Ric O’Barry once said, “Dolphins are cursed with the appearance of always smiling so that we cannot detect their inner pain.”
 He had dedicated his life to exposing the cruelty dolphins were subjected to in Taiji, Japan, which is why he is one of my greatest inspirations.